orange-gi/DeepDiagram/README.md

-# DeepDiagram: Agentic AI Visualization Platform
+# DeepDiagram AI: Agentic AI Visualization Platform

-**DeepDiagram** is an open-source, intelligent visualization platform that leverages **Agentic AI** to transform natural language into professional diagrams.
-Unlike traditional drag-and-drop tools, DeepDiagram employs a multi-agent architecture where specialized agents handle different visualization domains—from mind maps to complex data charts.
+**DeepDiagram AI** is an open-source, intelligent visualization platform that leverages **Agentic AI** to transform natural language into professional diagrams.
+Unlike traditional tools, DeepDiagram employs a multi-agent architecture where specialized agents handle different visualization domains—from interactive mind maps to complex data charts.

 ---

 ## 🚀 Features

 ### 🧠 Mind Map Agent
-- **Powered by**: `markmap-lib`
+- **Powered by**: `mind-elixir`
-- **Capabilities**: Generates structured mind maps for brainstorming, note-taking, and outlining.
+- **Capabilities**: Generates structured, interactive mind maps.
-- **Workflow**: Converts text summaries and hierarchical data into interactive Markdown-based maps.
+- **Workflow**: Supports real-time preview and export to PNG.

 ### 🧜‍♂️ Flowchart Agent
-- **Powered by**: `mermaid.js`
+- **Powered by**: `React Flow`
-- **Capabilities**: Creates detailed flowcharts, sequence diagrams, Gantt charts, and class diagrams.
+- **Capabilities**: Creates detailed flowcharts with a modern, interactive canvas.
-- **Workflow**: Translates logic and process descriptions into valid Mermaid syntax.
+- **Workflow**: Supports auto-layout and high-quality image export.

 ### 📊 Data Chart Agent
-- **Powered by**: `apache-echarts`
+- **Powered by**: `Apache ECharts`
 - **Capabilities**: Visualizes data using bar charts, line graphs, pie charts, and more.
-- **Workflow**: Analyzes CSV/JSON data or descriptions to generate Echarts configurations.
+- **Workflow**: Analyzes data or descriptions to generate rich ECharts configurations.

 ### ✏️ Draw.io Agent
-- **Powered by**: `mxGraph` (Draw.io)
+- **Powered by**: `Draw.io` (Atlas Theme)
 - **Capabilities**: Produces professional-grade technical diagrams compatible with the Draw.io ecosystem.
-    - **Capabilities**: Produces professional-grade technical diagrams compatible with the Draw.io ecosystem.
-    - **Workflow**: Generates valid XML for seamless integration and editing.
+- **Workflow**: Advanced canvas with **auto-centering** and **sidebar concealment** for a focused drawing experience.

+### 🧜‍♀️ Mermaid Agent
+- **Powered by**: `Mermaid.js` + `react-zoom-pan-pinch`
+- **Capabilities**: Generates complex diagrams including Sequence, Gantt, Timeline, State, and Class diagrams.
+- **Workflow**: Native interactive canvas with adaptive scaling, zoom/pan controls, and high-resolution SVG/PNG export.

 ### 🤖 Intelligent Router & Multimodal
-- **Context-Aware**: Automatically routes requests to the best agent based on intent (e.g., "Draw logic" -> Flow, "Architecture" -> Draw.io).
+- **Context-Aware**: Automatically routes requests to the best agent based on intent using a ReAct-based orchestration layer.
-- **Multimodal**: Supports image uploads for all agents.
-Upload a whiteboard photo, and DeepDiagram will convert it into a digital structure.
+- **Multimodal**: Supports image uploads.
+Upload a whiteboard photo or a sketch, and DeepDiagram AI will digitize it.

 ---

+## ✨ User Interface Enhancements

+- **Modern Chat Input**: Redesigned input card with a clean, border-box layout and bottom-aligned action buttons (Paperclip for uploads, Send for submission).
+- **Stable Layout**: Image previews are positioned above agent shortcuts to ensure the toolbar remains static and accessible during uploads.
+- **Resizable Layout**: Flexibly adjust the width of the drawing canvas and chat panel using a professional-grade draggable separator.
+- **Process Trace Actions**:
+  - **Contextual Render**: Trigger agent-specific rendering directly from the process trace.
+  - **Live Feedback**: Real-time status tags (e.g., "Render Failed") that clear instantly on successful re-runs.
+  - **Trace Logs**: Formatted JSON logs for debugging and transparency.

+---

 ## 🏗 System Architecture

-DeepDiagram uses a **React + FastAPI** architecture, orchestrated by **LangGraph**.
-The system routs user intents to specific agents, which use **MCP (Model Context Protocol)** style tools to generate or modify content.
-Updates are streamed to the frontend via **SSE (Server-Sent Events)** for a "Think-while-drawing" experience.
+DeepDiagram AI uses a **React + FastAPI** architecture, orchestrated by **LangGraph**.
+Updates are streamed to the frontend via **SSE (Server-Sent Events)** for a live preview experience.

 ```mermaid
 graph TD